bende937/pychan3d/README.md

 - example 2: customizing the domain shape on the outer boundaries and including cavities, solving steady-state flow
 - example 3: manually defining an arbitrary network of channels, solving steady-state flow, defining and running a solute transport simulation

-pychan3d can be installed from a terminal by moving to the pychan3d folder (containing the file setup.py) and issuing the command: python setup.py install

 The examples can be run by opening a terminal and calling: python path_to_pychan3d/examples/exampleX/exampleX.py